 How cone cells help with seeing color

-Every color that exists is made up of a combination of the three main primary colors which are, Red, Blue and Green.
+Every color that exists is made up of a combination of the three main primary colors of light.
+These are, Red, Blue and Green.
 The reason why these three colors are the primary colors is because they are actually the only three colors that we can detect.
 We have three types of cones that detect wavelengths, these wavelengths are Long – Red, Middle – Green, Short – Blue.

 Colors can be separated into two main types, warm and cool colors. warm colors for example are red, yellow and orange.
 Cool colors for example are blue and green.
 Our eyes can detect more warm colors than cool colors, this is because the majority of the cones in our retinas are designed to detect warm colors.
 The difference is about 60 percent are warm color detecting cones and 40 percent for detecting cool colors.

 A study conducted by Newton discovered that an object itself either absorbs or reflects color.
 White is the absence of color because it reflects all colors, black objects absorb all colors in equal amounts which creates the color black.
 So a blue object is reflecting blue and absorbing all other colors.
 You only see the reflected color or wavelengths.

 Color blindness happens when there is a problem with one or more of the cone pigments which detect the different color wavelengths.
 The type of color blindness can range from mild to severe, complete or total color blindness does exist however it is very rare.

 Men are more prone to suffering with some sort of color blindness.
 Around 7 percent of men compared to only around 1 percent of women have trouble differentiating between and seeing different colors.